ErikRodriguez-webdev/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+A: Two express parts learned this week were Express.route and Express.json.
+Express.route is used when making crud operations elsewhere to keep the server.js file cleaner and the first parts of the link will trigger it to send to routes.
+Express.json is extremely crucial to be able to send any json objects out of node.

 - [ ] Describe Middleware?

+A: Middleware is used as a chokepoint to check incoming request and can make sure required fields are present and valid.

 - [ ] Describe a Resource?

+A: Resources are functions that help move data around.

 - [ ] What can the API return to help clients know if a request was successful?

+A: Server can respond with a status of 200 to the request made by client to know request was successful.

 - [ ] How can we partition our application into sub-applications?

+A: We break our application in to routes and bring in to server.js with module.exports.

 ## Minimum Viable Product